Sargassum Resource

 Click here to download

-If you require assistance or guidance in the proper disposal of sargassum, or have any questions related to sargassum, feel free to reach out to these institutions:
+If you require assistance or guidance in the proper containment, collection and disposal of sargassum, or have any questions related to sargassum, feel free to reach out to these institutions: